royalgraphx/DarwinKVM/docs/_writeups/05-MotherboardAudio/01-FindingALCLayout.md

 # Finding ALC Layout
 #### Used later when adding aclid to boot-args

-We'll need to have ``pciutils`` to be able to use the following command.
+We'll need to have ``pciutils`` (On Arch) package installed to be able to use the following command.

+Other distributions can find the equivalent package that holds the ``aplay`` command.

 Ensure you're using the audio device and/or it's active.

 Let's go ahead and issue the following command into a terminal: